WaylonMao/stm32-lab/README.md

 learning purposes and is based on the STM32F103ZET6 microcontroller board, which is manufactured by ALIENTEK tech. co., LTD. (Zhengdian atom).

-## Branch: 8-timer-pwm
+## Branch: 9-iwdg-test

-This project uses Timer to generate PWM signals.
-The PWM signals are used to control the blinking of the LED on the board.
+This project is designed to test the independent watchdog (IWDG).
+I set the timeout period to 2 seconds.
+After running this project, you can use a serial monitor to observe the output of the program.
+Change the delay time to see the effect of the IWDG.

 ## Learning:

-- Timer Initialization
+- IWDG
-- PWM
+- UART

 ## Date and Version

-Date: 2023-06-11
+Date: 2023-06-12

 Version: 0.1